microchip-pic-avr-examples/pic18f16q20-i3c-target-mplab-mcc/README.md

 ### Pin Configurations

-- Rename IO_RA2 as SW0, select Weak Pullup, and enable Interrupt on Change for the negative edge
+- Rename IO_RA2 as SW0, select Weak Pull-up, and enable Interrupt on Change for the negative edge
 - Rename IO_RC7 as LED0

 ![pins_config](images/pins_config.png)